 The council will modify the existing design to create two much-needed five-bedroom family homes, with the rest of the site serving as seven two-bed and seven one-bed flats.
 The properties, which will all undergo comprehensive refurbishment, will be rented to homeless Ealing residents while they wait for a permanent home.

 Construction work is likely to take six to nine months in total, with a view to having the properties ready to live in from spring 2020.
 Work has now started at the Lambourne Close site, demolishing and tidying the garages and providing alternative parking.
-Dismantling of the building itself will start in about a month’s time, with the moving of the building to Hanwell likely to take place in the autumn.
+Dismantling of the building itself will start in September, with the moving of the building to Hanwell likely to take place later in the autumn.

 The work will also see the installation of solar panels on the roofs of the adjacent buildings on Lambourn Close, which will help achieve the Mayor of London’s zero carbon target by generating sustainably sourced electricity to sell to the National Grid.

 Hyde is selling the flats because the land they currently sit on has been earmarked for other development.
 The flats – purpose built as housing – have been purchased for just £110,000, while a further £2.47 million will be invested in moving, reassembling and renovating them.

 The investment will deliver an instant saving of around £125,000 a year for the council by removing the need for expensive bed and breakfast accommodation for the 16 households that move in.
 Rental income from the properties will total around £214,000 a year, which means that the scheme will pay for itself in just over eight years.